zincbase/zincdb/docs/API Reference.md

 * `update`: similar to `db.update`.
 Returns immediately.
 * `addListItem`: similar to `db.addListItem`.
 Returns immediately with the new item's identifier as return value.
 * `appendListItem`: exactly identical to `addListItem` except it returns the containing object instead of the new item's key, thus it can be used in a chain.
-* `write`: commits the transaction.
+* `commit`: commits the transaction.
 Returns a promise that resolves when the data has been successfully commited.

 These operations can be chained together, see the following example.